Ethan Evans

-Ethan Gray Evans (born July 19, 2001) is an American professional football punter for the Los Angeles Rams of the National Football League (NFL).
+Ethan Gray Evans (born July 19, 2001) is an American professional football punter and kickoff specialist for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Wingate Bulldogs and was selected in the seventh round of the 2023 NFL draft by the Rams.

 Early life

 Evans was born on July 19, 2001, in Mount Airy, North Carolina, and grew up there.
 He attended North Surry High School and played football and track, additionally being a member of the National Honor Society.
 He set several school kicking records, including for longest made field goal (51 yards), most career field goals (17) and most career extra points (77).
 He twice was named the Western Piedmont 2A Conference Specialist of the Year and was invited to the state's East–West All-Star Game after graduating, becoming the first North Surry player to participate in the event in 23 years and only the eighth overall.
 Evans committed to play college football for the Division II Wingate Bulldogs.